shreyashetty-1/Python/README.md

 # Python(Pandas/Matplotlib)
-AutoElite is a prominent car dealership for a leading automotive brand, operating multiple showrooms across India.
-Following the launch of new showrooms in the East region in December 2022, the management team set ambitious sales targets for their top models: Hatchback, SUV, and Sedan.
-To ensure a successful launch and growth, they established specific sales goals across various regions, states, and months.
 The analysis culminates in the creation of a bar chart that visualizes the monthly, state, and region sales differences, providing insights into performance against targets.

 ![08a58ac2-e811-4fcb-8363-75e153cde63b](https://github.com/user-attachments/assets/24c735d4-3c0c-4ada-8741-e04b9bb3a731)